aarontran/snr-filaments/agenda.md

 * Sean used energy cutoff in all his model fits?

 ### General (lower level to-dos)

+* Possibly most useful: store FWHM, KEV data in SNR objects.
+Maybe even this indices thing, for comparison with Sean's data, or to throw out 0.7-1 keV data in Tycho.
+Call profile-fitting functions, or load pickled data, with a function call to initialize FWHM data...

 * SAFETY FEATURE, do NOT let user call maketab if `fullmodel.so` is older than `FullEfflength_mod.f`... or just force it to be recompiled each time, but you